simp/simp-doc/docs/glossary.rst

       distributed as RubyGems.

-      The ``eyaml`` backend and CLI command are provided by the :package:`hiera-eyaml` RubyGem, which has been packaged as part of the :term:`Puppet Server` since 5.2 (SIMP 6.3.0-0).
+      The ``eyaml`` backend and CLI command are provided by the :package:`hiera-eyaml` RubyGem, which is been packaged as part of the :term:`Puppet Server`.

          | Puppet documentation: `Configuring a hierarchy level: hiera-eyaml <https://puppet.com/docs/puppet/latest/hiera_config_yaml_5.html#hiera_eyaml>`__
          | GitHub project for the :package:`hiera-eyaml` gem: `<https://github.com/voxpupuli/hiera-eyaml>`__